colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 + Limited knowledge: each node knows its own state, and it knows what state the other nodes were in recently, but it can't know their current state.

-+ Failures: nodes can fail at any time, and the network can delay or drop messages arbitrarily.
++ (Partial) failures: individual nodes can fail at any time, and the network can delay or drop messages arbitrarily.

 Why are these properties difficult to grapple with?
 Suppose you're writing code for a single node.
 You're deep in a nested conditional statement, and you need to deal with a message arrival.
 How do you react?
 What if the message you're seeing was actually delayed by the network and is no longer relevant?
-What if another important message is on its way to you, but hasn't quite arrived yet?
-What if some of the nodes you need to coordinate with have failed?
+What if some of the nodes you need to coordinate with have failed, but you aren't aware of it yet?
 The set of possible event sequences you need to reason about is huge, and it's all too easy to forget about the one nasty corner case that will eventually bring your system to a screeching halt.